Skip to main content

 What Endangers Budget and Impact

-Putting your budget into appearance while value proposition, offerings, and contact path remain unclear.
+Putting the budget into appearance first while offer, audience and contact path remain unclear.

-Adding too many features and external integrations until maintenance and disruptions become a permanent problem.
+Adding too many features and external integrations before their actual value is clear.

-Wanting to build everything at once instead of starting with the few pages that actually trigger inquiries.
+Trying to build everything at once instead of starting with the pages that actually trigger inquiries.

-Using interchangeable images that don't fit your business, work, or results.
+Using interchangeable images that do not fit the business, work or expected result.

-Hiding the next step or making it complicated so prospects have to search first.
+Hiding the next step so prospects have to search instead of simply getting in touch.

 Common Questions About Budget-Friendly Websites